goshiphq/goship-cms/content/blog/how-to-choose-the-right-ltl-carriers.md

 ## **Ready to choose LTL carriers?**

-Compare rates from thousands of freight carriers with our [Freight Quote](https://www.goship.com/) tool!
+At GoShip, we will connect you with many professional LTL carriers that provide guaranteed service.
+Compare shipping rates from thousands of freight carriers with our [Freight Quote](https://www.goship.com/) tool!